hyperledger/firefly/docs/tutorials/chains/optimism.md

 ## Creating a new stack
 To create a local FireFly development stack and connect it to the Optimism testnet, we will use command line flags to customize the following settings:

- - Create a new stack named `optimism` with `1` member
+ - Create a new Ethereum based stack named `optimism` with `1` member
  - Disable `multiparty` mode.
 We are going to be using this FireFly node as a Web3 gateway, and we don't need to communicate with a consortium here
- - Connect to an ethereum network
- - Use the `evmconnect` blockchain connector
  - Use an remote RPC node.
 This will create a signer locally, so that our signing key never leaves the development machine.
  - See the optimism [docs](https://community.optimism.io/docs/useful-tools/networks/) and select an HTTPS RPC endpoint.
  - Set the chain ID to `420` (the correct ID for the Optimism testnet)